 To date these two principles are still at the core of the policy for establishing ccTLD (and IDN ccTLDs).

-1.3 Evolution of olicies on se of Country and Territory Names as TLDs ince RFC 1591
+1.3.
+Evolution of Policies on Use of Country and Territory Names as TLDs Since RFC 1591

+1.3.1.
+The evolution since RFC 1591

 In the early 1990s, responsibility for maintaining the ARPANET project shifted away from the United States Department of Defense to the National Science Foundation.
 In 1997, responsibility was again shifted, this time from the National Science Foundation to the National Telecommunications and Information Administration (NTIA), a division of the United States Department of Commerce.
 At this time, the US government faced increasing pressure to divest its control of the internet.
 ICANN has its origins in then-US President Clinton’s direction to the NTIA to address these growing concerns.

-he policy on use of for ccTLDs documented in RFC 1591 s At its core it relies on the ISO 3166-1 standard, and thus avoids any responsibility for determinations considered a country, and assign to country, a sub-division or other relevant geographic entity
+The policy on use of two-letter codes as source for for ccTLDs and as documented in RFC 1591, is still valid.
+This has been recently re-confirmed by the ICANN Board of Directors by adoption of the Framework on Interpretation and most recently in the (proposed) IANA Naming Functions Agreement.
+At its core it relies on the ISO 3166 and its processes and procedures to determine whether a geopolitical entity should be considered a country, and, hence ultimately if a ccTLD code should be assigned to that entity.
+The process and procedures for inclusion of a geopolitical entity and assignment of coded representations the name of that geopolitical entity are defined in the ISO 3166 Standard itself.